KarmCraft/desktop.crypto-balance-excel-sheet/README.md

 - Enter symbol, public address and balance - the rest is calculated automagically - et voilà!
 - Support for any cryptocurrency (listed on coinmarketcap.com).
 - Support for multiple wallets containing multiple addresses.
-- Support for any available block explorer and direct navigation to entered address (customnizable).
+- Support for any available block explorer and direct navigation to entered address (customizable).
 - Periodically updates values from several APIs for all cryptocurrencies, Fiat currencies and fees/gas for BTC and ETH.
 - Calculates your specific sums of the main cryptocurrencies.
 - Automatic dominance calculation in a cool pie chart.